wrobstory/d3.chart.choropleth/README.md

 d3.chart.choropleth
 ===================

-A d3.chart based choropleth map generator with an easily modified domain and built-in color-brewer colors based on a quantize scale.
+A d3.chart based choropleth map with an easily modified domain and built-in color-brewer colors based on a quantize scale.

 YlGnBu color brew: